Beach towns in central America with history, culture and original vibe

 Planning your next vacation to experience the original Central America may seem like a complicated task.

 The key is in finding a destination and accommodation that allows you to relax under the warm sun and swaying palm trees of the tropics, and at the same time enjoy the original charm of small cities like Tulum, MX in the Caribbean, Sauylita,MX in the pacific, San Juan del Sur, Nicaragua and Montezuma in Costa Rica.

 So where can you find this type of secluded oasis?
-Here are the four maybe most famous cities in Central America, which all of them started out as small fishermens towns that attracted tourists to small restaurants and right after this came small hotels and tourist developments.
+Here are the four maybe most famous small coastal towns in Central America, which all of them started out as small fishermens towns that attracted tourists to small restaurants and right after this came small hotels and tourist developments.
 These places are famous for keeping close to their roots and to their local culture.

 San Juan Del Sur, Nicaragua

 San Juan Del Sur is a Nicaraguan coastal paradise that sits along the edge of a harmonic shaped bay of the same name, attracting many who want to experience the small town original lifestyle where you can easily walk around in the streets of San Juan del Sur.
 Still today with fishermans boats in the bay to watch from the famous restaurant street along the bay and sale of fresh fish from shops.
 You can find places to stay close to the bay with great views.

 This vibrant but small original beach town has everything needed for the perfect vacation.
 From San Juan del Sur you can also reach surf beaches including Playa Maderas where you can find a place to stay in front of the beach and enjoy gorgeous views.
 Looking for a place to stay in Playa Maderas?
 Check our accommodations.
 The Maderas area is an evolving area, which also attracts many surfers and yoga groups.

 Montezuma, Costa Rica